notbxno/vatssa-procedures-hub/docs/Enroute/AFRS_FSS/South Africa (FAXX)/faca-w.md

 Should the aircraft either:
 * Already have received its STAR clearance for FACT/FAYP from another ATS unit
 * Overflying FACA or your sector in general
+* Flying to FAGG, FAPE, FAEL where the aircraft route terminates at the destination VOR.

 then the controller should only clear the aircraft at their level.